LEPENDUM/FDL-Toolbox/README.md

 - **Demo_FDL_View_Extract** (gpu only)
 	- Script for Lytro camera view extraction using FDL completion, super-resolution and  color demosaicing in [2].
 The [V-Sense Light Field Toolbox](https://github.com/V-Sense/LFToolbox-CLIM_VSENSE) is required to previously convert RAW sensor data into incomplete views along their masks indicating the missing pixels.

+- **Demo_FDLTree_Codec** (both cpu and gpu)
+	- Demo script of the FDL Tree codec.
+The demo generates a FDL with the Demo_FDL_Simple script, encodes/decodes it in the FDL Tree representation, and displays decoded results for different levels of the tree.

 ## Requirements

 The toolbox has been developped using Matlab 2017a and Windows 10.